jgm/pandoc/doc/org.md

 Export options
 ==============

-The following export keywords are supported:
+The following export keywords are supported.
+Please note that for these to be exported (e.g. to markdown), you need to use the `-s` (standalone) command-line option.

 - AUTHOR: comma-separated list of author(s); fully supported.